yvesc/MeteoBox/README.md

 **MeteoBox** is a web component for (Seaside)[http://www.seaside.st] framework.
 The main goals of this little project are:

-1. for a meteo station (by example, ELBG), displaying "real time" meteo observations in a web page
+1. Choose a airport meteo station (by example, ELBG) and displaying in realtime the meteo observations in a web page
 2. Based on regulary and officialy updated METAR notices
 3. Apply a style to the info box
 4. With cosmetic toys like smart icons, etc.